vinycoolguy2015/terraform_ansible/ques4/README.md

   10- Once terraform apply completes, it will output the DNS of the ALB created.
 Hit that URL in your browser and you'll see node application's home page

+  **Known Issue: As per https://github.com/chapagain/nodejs-mysql-crud, we need to create a table named users.
+This process is manual.
+We need to create a temporary bastion server to ssh into webserver instance.Once we are logged in to webserver, we can connect to RDS and create this table **